timruffles/values/README.md

 If a value object of same type with the same fields exists, returns that value object.
 If not, will create and return a new instance.

-You can supply a function as an optional third argument to specify how the paramters are hashed.
+You can supply a function as an optional third argument to specify how the parameters are hashed.
 This is useful if your value objects have fields that can be more quickly hashed than via JSON.stringify (the default hasher).

 ### vo.setup